Measurement-based infused circuits for variational quantum eigensolvers: Abstract

 \section{Abstract}

-Variational quantum eigensolvers (VQEs) are a highly successful technique for simulating physical models on quantum computers.
-Recently, they were extended to the measurement-based approach of quantum computing, bringing the strengths and advantages of this computational model to VQEs.
-In this work, we push the design and integration frontiers of VQE further by blending measurement-based elements into the gate-based paradigm to form a hybrid VQE.
-This facilitates the design of a problem-informed variational ansatz and also allows the efficient implementation of many-body Hamiltonians on NISQ devices.
-We experimentally demonstrate our approach on a superconducting quantum computer by investigating the perturbed planar code, $\mathbb{Z}_2$ and $SU(3)$ lattice gauge theories, and the LiH molecule.
+Variational quantum eigensolvers (VQEs) are successful algorithms for studying physical systems on quantum computers.
+Recently, they were extended to the measurement-based model of quantum computing, bringing resource graph states and their advantages into the realm of quantum simulation.
+In this work, we incorporate such ideas into traditional VQE circuits.
+This enables novel problem-informed designs and versatile implementations of many-body Hamiltonians.
+We showcase our approach on real superconducting quantum computers by performing VQE simulations of testbed systems including the perturbed planar code, $\mathbb{Z}_2$ lattice gauge theory, 1D quantum chromodynamics, and the LiH molecule.